ppernot/MS-Ana/README.md

 ### Outputs

-#### Figs
+#### Figures

-Presently, the plots are generated in the Rstudio interface, but no saved to disk.
+Presently, the plots are generated in the Rstudio interface, but not saved to disk.

 #### Tables

-A “.csv” table containing all the collected results, with the following
+The name of the file is a concatenation of the date, time, `userTag`, and ’\_compilation.csv’.
+It contains all the collected results, with the following additions:
-additions:

   - two columns containing the ratio of areas for pairs of compounds defined in `quantTable`, and its uncertainty